PlumpMath/intro-to-clojureclr-talk/README.md

 ;; Calls the MyClass SayHi method passing the string "Richmond" (.SayHi obj "Richmond")

+# WORKING ON FORMATTING OF THIS - WILL BE FIXED SOON
 ;; ------------------------------

 ;; .NET Assemblies
 ;; ------------------------------
 ;; Brings in the System.Windows.Forms assembly into the namespace